Please refer to our page Registration Page.

 However if the child misses you and wants to go and look for you, Camp Counselors might not be able to look after your child.

 In order to take advantage of the current low price, you need either to pay the total amount in full or set up a payment plan.
-For more detail please refer to the page Registration 2013.
+For more detail please refer to the Registration Page.

-All payments are refundable minus a 3% processing fee for 60 days from the date of the payment until July 20, 2013.
-After the 60 day period or after July 20, you can either transfer your TICKET or your PAYMENT PLAN to a friend, or get an IN-HOUSE CREDIT for the full amount of your payment towards a future event.
+After July 15th you can either transfer your TICKET or your PAYMENT PLAN to a friend (incurring $50 transfer fee), or get an IN-HOUSE CREDIT for the full amount of your payment towards a future event.

 The campground has paid telephone access, high speed wireless Internet in several areas, as well as regular Internet access with 3–4 computers in the Staff Lounge for everyone to share.